gdsoumya/distributed_chat/README.md

 #### CLIENT CHANNEL COMMUNICATION

-After succesful connection to the server the client ncan join an no. of channels using the command :
+After succesful connection to the server the client can join any no. of channels using the command :

 ```bash
 > join <channel-name> <username>